-We are subject to the Dutch Corporate Governance Code, or the DCGC.
+Upon the consummation of this offering, we will be subject to the Dutch Corporate Governance Code, or the DCGC.
 The DCGC contains both principles and best practice provisions on corporate governance that regulate relations between the Board and the general meeting and matters in respect of financial reporting, auditors, disclosure, compliance and enforcement standards.
 The DCGC is based on a "comply or explain" principle.
 Accordingly, companies are required to disclose in their annual reports, filed in the Netherlands, whether they comply with the provisions of the DCGC.
 If they do not comply with those provisions (for example, because of a conflicting Nasdaq requirement), the company is required to give the reasons for such noncompliance.
 The DCGC applies to Dutch companies listed on a government-recognized stock exchange, whether in the Netherlands or elsewhere, including Nasdaq.
 We do not comply with all best practice provisions of the DCGC.
+See "Description of Share Capital and Articles of Association."
 This may affect your rights as a shareholder and you may not have the same level of protection as a shareholder in a Dutch company that fully complies with the DCGC.